 If selected and living, individuals must make every effort to attend the induction ceremony.

-At Homecoming 2019 on October 25, Casady School recognized 16 individuals and two teams for the inaugural Athletic Hall of Fame class.
-These inductees were identified by the Athletic Hall of Fame committee for their exceptional committment and contributions to the School and its athletics programs.
-The inaugural inductees are:
+At Homecoming 2019 Casady School recognized 16 individuals and two teams for the inaugural Athletic Hall of Fame class.
+These inductees were identified by the Athletic Hall of Fame committee for exceptional commitment and contributions to the School and its athletics programs.

 Coach Edwards is responsible for putting Casady School Field Hockey on the map.
 During her 37-year career she coached 17 SPC championship winning teams.
 She also coached teams in softball, volleyball, and basketball.
 Casady’s field hockey field is named in honor of Coach Edwards.